jht5945/tiny-encrypt-rs/README.md

 # tiny-encrypt-rs

-**IMPORTANT**: To use tiny-encrypt, a Yubikey(https://www.yubico.com/products/) or CanoKey(https://www.canokeys.org/) is required, the Key NEED supports PIV or OpenPGP.
+**IMPORTANT**: To use tiny-encrypt, a Yubikey(https://www.yubico.com/products/) is required, the key MUST support PIV or OpenPGP.

 ![](https://cdn.hatter.ink/doc/7684_4DB4452911E2A25AB993429AA7FFCD65/yubikey-5-family.png)